 Our company, Oxford Risk, makes tools that help your adviser and/or investment provider comply with this requirement.
 Our products can help find the right thing to do with your money, and they can help your adviser understand how you approach financial decisions.

 We have entered into a contract with your adviser (or their employer) to provide our tools to them, and our legal basis for processing your data is to fulfil our contractual obligations.
 We also process your data for our legitimate interests in providing and developing tools that help guide you and people like you to make decisions that improve your financial wellbeing.

 When you use one of our tools, we collect the information you or your adviser provide to us, which may include information about your personality, your attitudes, your decision-making style, your financial situation, and your understanding of investing.
 Your adviser may also send us your full name, email address and other contact information, your date of birth, and your sex/gender.

 Information about your personality, attitudes and decision-making style help us identify the level of risk you are willing to take with your money, your financial wellbeing, and other important traits that will help your adviser serve you better.
-Information about your financial situation help us figure out what you should do with your money.
-Information about your attitudes and your understanding of investing help us determine what financial products might be suitable (or unsuitable) for you.
+We ask for information about your financial situation, your attitudes and your understanding of investing, and we use this information to help your adviser figure out what you should do with your money, and what financial products might be suitable (or unsuitable) for you.

 We use the information you provide about your personality and attitudes to score you on various traits, and then present these results to your adviser to help them understand and predict your behaviour.

 We use the financial information you provide to estimate your total net wealth, how affordable your future plans are, and what you should do with your savings and investments.
-We might also use your sex/gender and your date of birth when making these calculations.
+We might also use your sex/gender and your age when making these calculations.

 We use the information about your knowledge and understanding to identify any areas where you might need more advice or guidance before making a decision.